-Tonight we'll be talking about art.
+Tonight we talked about art.
 What is art?
 How do we define it, create it, evaluate it?
 Is Jackson Pollock's work art?
 What about those sculptures they put up all over campus?
-Come discuss!
-In addition, members will receive their T-shirts tonight, and as usual we look forward to Geek Team Trivia at Ray's Pizza afterwards.
-Go, Ghostbusting the Holy Ghost!
+After a long discussion, the consensus seemed to be that if you call something art, then it is art.
+That doesn't mean that its good art, of course.

 Campus Freethinkers tried out a game tonight.
 We call it "Name that Logical Fallacy".
 We can generally tell when there is something wrong with an argument, but identifying the exact problem can be more difficult.
 This exercise was intended both to entertain and to practice at picking apart claims to get at the fundamental problems, building, as Carl Sagan put it, an integral part of our bologna detection kit.